What is C Corporation?

 Every year the C corporations are obligated to hold at least one meeting for the shareholders and directors.
 The minutes of these meetings must be maintained to exhibit transparency in business operations.
 Further, the company bylaws of the business must be held on the premises of the primary business location.
 Finally, these entities must file annual reports, financial statements, and financial disclosure reports.

 An individual needs to follow the following steps to form a C Corporation:

 - Choose and reserve a legal name as per state regulation.

 - Second, draft the Articles of Incorporation and register them with the Secretary of State.

 - Third, infuse an adequate amount of capital into the business.

 - Issue stock certificates to the initial stockholders.

-- Apply for licenses and other certificates that are needed to start the business operation.
+- Apply for licenses and other necessary certifications to start the business operation.

 - Apply for any other ID needed to cater to the jurisdictional requirements of different states.

 Differences Between an S Corporation, C Corporation, and Limited Liability Company